mzashh/HUB75-Pixel-Art-Display/README.md

+# This Version has been archived and will no longer be supported.
 # HUB75-Pixel-Art-Display
 A  WIFI enabled LED Pixel Art Display which plays GIF files based on HUB75 panels driven by the ESP32